webplatform/docs/html/elements/caption/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-The '''caption''' element should be a child of the <nowiki><table> element.
+The '''caption''' element should be a child of the <nowiki><table> element.</nowiki>

-The <table> object and its associated elements have a separate table object model, which uses different methods than the general object model.
-For more information about the table object model, see Building Tables Dynamically.</nowiki>
+A caption can introduce context for a table, making it significantly easier to understand.

-The '''caption-side''' property is the preferred way to position a table caption.
+When a table element is the only content in a figure element other than the '''figcaption''', the caption element should be omitted in favor of the [http://docs.webplatform.org/wiki/html/elements/figcaption figcaption].

 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification